The Best Plant-Based Salad Dressings

 • 0.5 tsp salt

 Combine all of the ingredients except the avocado in a blender or food processor and blend until combined.
 Add the avocado and blend another 5-10 seconds.
-This will make about a cup of dressing.
+This makes about a cup of dressing.

 From Catrina of @PlantedFamilies.
 Check out her Instagram feed for everything from fun snacks to fresh salads to nourishing sweet treats, as well as kid-friendly eats.